-In April 2020, the Company entered into a First Amendment to CIBC Agreement that changed the maturity date to March 15, 2022, which shall be automatically extended to February 20, 2025 if the maturity of all outstanding convertible notes (see below) is extended to a date no earlier than May 21, 2025 or all convertible notes have been converted into convertible preferred stock of the Company.
+In April 2020, the Company entered into a First Amendment to CIBC Agreement that changed the maturity date to March 15, 2022, which would be automatically extended to February 20, 2025 if the maturity of all outstanding convertible notes (see below) was extended to a date no earlier than May 21, 2025 or all convertible notes converted into convertible preferred stock of the Company.
 An amendment fee of \$0.2 million was paid.
 The Tranche B drawing is conditioned to achieving a trailing six-month revenue of at least \$15.0 million as of the date of any Tranche B borrowing.
 On the date of drawing Tranche B Loan or Tranche C Loan, the Company will pay a structuring fee in an amount equal to 1.0% of the amount of Tranche B Loan or Tranche C Loan.
 The amendment was accounted for as a debt modification and no gain or loss was recognized.
-As of September 30, 2020, the CIBC Loan had an annual effective interest rate of 5.16% per year.